carlosjdelgado/MySql.LightServer/README.md

 A Light Server for C# tests, running on net core.

 ## Use
-You cannot use this library until I publish the first version on nuget, I want to do some refactor before, so, be patient.
+You can download and use this via [NuGet](https://www.nuget.org/packages/MySql.LightServer/)

 ## Platforms supported
 MySql.LightServe runs with net core, net framework is not yet supported.